It’s only a baked Vegan New York Cheesecake..♡...It is ultra-rich, decadently creamy, dessert perfection & you absolutely need it in your life…..

 - Remove base from the fridge and pour the filling in carefully.

-- Bake for about 70 minutes.
+Bake for about 70 minutes but check it frequently from 60 minutes onwards.
 It should be set well around the edges and have a little bit of a wobble in the middle when done.
 A few small cracks are normal.

 - Remove and allow to cool then refrigerate for at least 4-5 hours or overnight.